late night lineups

 When the search engine's web-crawling "spider" last visited my page—which could have been several days or even several weeks ago—the person whose name you were searching on was no doubt scheduled to appear on a late night talk show.
 Because my page is updated so frequently (twice a week or more), his/her name was removed from my list shortly after his/her appearance.

-Why don't you provide upcoming guest information for Saturday Night Live?
+Why don't you provide upcoming guest information for "Saturday Night Live" or Bill Maher?

-I'm going to be on a late night talk show!
+I'm going to be appearing on a late night talk show!
 Can you link to my web page?

 Sure!
 I occasionally hear from folks who are booked on one of the shows I list (primarily stand-up comics and the occasional musician).
 Send me your URL and I'll link you right up.